RaXephon/resource-links/spark/README.md

 Spark
 * has no HDFS, built to work with Hadoop (some say core of HDFS is hadoop)
-* is better than mapreduce part of hadoop.
+* is better than mapreduce part of hadoop

 Spark is faster than Hadoop
-* Spark doesn't have to write to disk when running a job.
+* Spark doesn't have to write to disk when running a job
-* Spark uses in-memory caching.
+* Spark uses in-memory caching

 RDD
 * think of these as our main data types